Salad Container Engine (SCE)

 Host Environment

 All SCE container instances deploy to consumer-owned hardware running modern Windows NT operating systems (Windows 10 or later).
-This requirement allows the Salad desktop client to leverage Microsoft Hyper-V virtualization features, manage and monitor workloads, and boot true Linux kernels from the Windows Subsystem for Linux (WSL2).
+This allows the Salad desktop client to leverage Microsoft Hyper-V virtualization features, manage and monitor workloads, and boot true Linux kernels from the Windows Subsystem for Linux (WSL2).

 Stateless Execution